colinleach/r_concepts/concepts/lists/about.md

 ## Adding and deleting elements

-Simple: assigning to an element will overwrite if it exists or add if it is new.
+Simple: assigning to an element will modify if it exists or add if it is new.

 ```R
 > point$color <- "red"